STARTING OR RELOCATING A BUSINESS

-See our Business Faq page for business license fees, hospitality fee and local accommodations tax fees for additional information and Business License Requirement.
+See our Business FAQ page for business license fees, hospitality fee and local accommodations tax fees and the Business License Requirements webpage for additional information.

 Will I need a building permit?

 When you construct a new building, add to an existing building, alter the interior, make repairs, or otherwise rehabilitate a structure, you will need permits.
 Before starting, discuss commercial permit requirements with

 Plans Expeditor Heidi Soos at 843-918-1165.